top of page

 The future of farming does not lie in depending on synthetic chemicals.

-Industrial agriculture really took off about 75 years ago, soon after World War II.
+Industrial agriculture took off about 75 years ago, soon after World War II.
 It involves widespread mechanised farming, use of GMOs (Genetically Modified Organisms) such as hybrid seeds, and extensive use of synthetic fertilisers and monoculture.

 At first, the improvements came rapidly, and the results were spectacular.
 Over the past 2 decades, we have discovered that yields are declining and economic costs have become unaffordable.
+This is a classical example of the law of diminishing returns.

-Just like atoms are the basic building blocks of matter, microbes are the building blocks of life.
+Just like atoms are the basic building blocks of matter, microbes are the life-giving building blocks of life.
 A single gram of soil contains billions of microbes comprising bacteria, fungi, protozoa, nematodes, etc.

 By killing the microbes in the soil, we threaten our survival.
 Yet modern agriculture, forestry, and animal husbandry do exactly that.